papertrail/papertrail-cli/README.md

       papertrail -f -g Production "(nginx OR pgsql) -accepted" papertrail -g Production --min-time 'yesterday at noon' --max-time 'today at 4am'

+    Includes 4 binaries to change Papertrail settings: papertrail-add-system, papertrail-remove-system, papertrail-add-group, papertrail-leave-group.
+Run with --help or see README.

     More: http://papertrailapp.com/

+## Add/Remove Systems, Join/Leave Groups

+In addition to tail and search, `papertrail-cli` ships with 4 other binaries which wrap other parts of Papertrail's [HTTP API](http://help.papertrailapp.com/kb/how-it-works/http-api).
+These are not not necessary in most cases.

+To see usage, run any one of these commands with `--help`: `papertrail-add-system`, `papertrail-remove-system`, `papertrail-add-group`, `papertrail-leave-group`.

+### `papertrail-add-system`

+Register the system explicitly.
+Takes either

+Optional hostname if system name is not hostname.

+### `papertrail-remove-system`

+Remove the system. `papertrail-remove-syslog --system abc123`

+### `papertrail-add-group`:

+### `papertrail-leave-group`:

+They all take the same 1

 ## Colors